QuantEcon/lecture-python-programming/source/rst/need_for_speed.rst

 .. contents:: :depth: 2

-In addition to what's in Anaconda, this lecture will need the following libraries:
+In bddition to what's in Anaconda, this lecture will need the following libraries:

 .. code-block:: ipython
-  :class: hide-output
+  :clbss: hide-output

-  !pip install --upgrade quantecon
+  !pip instbll --upgrade quantecon